 Is Ho Chi Minh City Dirty?

-As a local who has lived in Ho Chi Minh City for more than 20 years, I have to admit that that Saigon can be a bit dirty sometimes.
-Like most developing cities in the world household litter and air pollution are problematic.
+As an expat living in Ho Chi Minh City for over 12 years, I have to admit that Saigon can be a bit dirty sometimes.
+Like most developing cities in the world, household litter and air pollution are problematic.
 In fact, a majority of the problems and complaints by residents in Vietnam could be solved by not littering.

 Is Ho Chi Minh City Dirty?
 No, Saigon is kept pretty clean despite its population and the amount of littering that happens daily.
 Tourist attractions and the center of the city are kept extremely clean compared to more local areas of the city.
-The city government has been trying their best to improve the hygiene and sanitation of the whole city in recent years.
-The efforts include placing public trash bins at the intersections and hiring sweepers to clean the streets have been paying off.
+The city government has been trying its best to improve the hygiene and sanitation of the whole city in recent years.
+The efforts, including placing public trash bins at the intersections and hiring sweepers to clean the streets, have been paying off.

 District 1, 3, and the center of the city are kept clean and nice

 Littering is banned at popular places and tourist attractions in the city.
 If you are visiting Museums, pagodas, and cathedrals around the city you can expect nice clean areas.
+Like the ones you’ll find in our 1 day in Ho Chi Minh City recommendations if you are here for a short time and looking to make the most of it.
 There is some littering that is annoying around areas like the Opera House and Nguyen Hue walking street because of young vietnamese who aren’t cleaning up after their small get togethers.
 The city does a great job of getting these places cleaned up during the night though.

 Bui Vien Street and Pham Ngu Lao Street are generally clean.
-The streets are crowded by heavy traffic during rush hour, which is around 5pm – 6.30pm.
-Also when there is a music event going on in the Park, the street will be so loud at night.
-It is great for partying but you should beware of the inevitable trash, littering, dust, smoke, and graffiti that comes hand in hand with partying and backpacker areas around the world.
+However, during rush hour, which is around 5pm—6.30pm, the streets are crowded with heavy traffic.
+Also, when there is a music event going on in the Park, the street is loud at night.
+Although it is great for partying, you should beware of the inevitable trash, littering, dust, smoke, and graffiti that comes with partying and backpacker areas around the world.

 Sanitation in the city is nice.
 Public toilets such as the ones on September 23rd Park near the backpacker area are kept clean.
 When using them, it is best to bring toilet paper yourself in case they are out and there isn’t a bum gun.
 You should also prepare some small money like 5000 VND for the donation box in front of most public toilets.
 This donation rule works for other public toilets in Ho Chi Minh City too.